-Jessica has been awarded artistic residencies in Munich, Hamburg, and Johannesburg invited by William Kentridge and Jane Taylor.
+Jessica has been awarded artistic residencies in Munich, Hamburg, and Johannesburg invited by her mentor William Kentridge.
+She has choreographed for international operas, musicals and dance works across Europe and South Africa.
 She was nominated for the Desmond Tutu Fellowship for young African leaders and provided the key-note address at the Women in Business conference in Frankfurt appointed by the late former Ambassador Makhenkesi Stofile.
-Jessica lectured at the NOUS platform for Female African Artists in Mainz and has been a panel speaker at international dance festivals in Europe, African and political podium discussions, diplomatic conferences in Germany and was named one of the top 100 most influential Africans in Germany in 2015/2016.
+Jessica lectured at the NOUS platform for Female African Artists in Mainz and has been a panel speaker at international dance festivals in Europe, African and political podium discussions, diplomatic conferences in Germany.
 She accompanied German President Steinmeier on his state visit to Southern Africa in November 2018 as an Arts Ambassador for Germany and South Africa and met with South African President Cyril Ramaphosa and further dignitaries of the South African socio-political landscape.

 Jessica is Founder and Director of the Movement Metropolitan e.V. which promotes platforms for international artistic collaboration in Germany and the Sukuma Trust which develops and empowers young dancers from previously disadvantaged backgrounds in South Africa.